nicolasdiez/my-own-blockchain/README.md

 # How to run the Node web server

-- Open PyCharm terminal (or any other cli)
+- Open CLI terminal in project root (ej. /my-own-blockchain)
-- Go to the blockchain_node directory ($ cd ...\blockchain_node)
-- Run file "blockchain_node.py" with the following arguments: -p PORT_NUMBER (eg: python blockchain_node.py -p 5003)
+- Run file "blockchain_node.py" with the following arguments: -p PORT_NUMBER (eg: python blockchain_node/blockchain_node.py -p 5003)
 - Now a blockchain network Node is running on: http://127.0.0.1:5003/

-- You can run as many Nodes as you want by changing the PORTNUMBER (eg: python blockchain_node.py -p 5004, python blockchain_node.py -p 5005, ...)
+- You can run as many Nodes as you want by changing the PORTNUMBER (eg: python blockchain_node/blockchain_node.py -p 5004, python blockchain_node/blockchain_node.py -p 5005, ...)

 - You can check the file "blockchain node UI.JPG" to get an idea of the node UI